Session Law Allows for Registration of Interior Designers

 If you are completely retired from the practice of architecture and no longer need a license to practice, you may qualify for Emeritus Status.
 This status is reserved for individuals who are no longer offering or rendering architectural services in any way whatsoever.
 If you are interested in Emeritus Status contact Cathe Evans at email@example.com or you may apply using this form.

 In light of the ongoing COVID-19 outbreak, the North Carolina Board of Architecture has adjusted its work policies and operations to protect the health and safety of our staff, Board members, the general public and licensees.
-Effective March 28, 2020, the Board office at 434 Fayetteville St, Suite 2005, Raleigh, NC 27601 will be closed to the public.
+Effective April 7, 2021, the Board office at 434 Fayetteville St, Suite 2005, Raleigh, NC 27601 is open to the public by appointment only.
 The Board staff has instituted a remote work policy.
 We have technology in place to allow Board operations continue without interruption.
 We suggest that any items that must be sent to the Board office be sent via USPS.

 All forms, rules and laws and general board information can be found on the web site www.ncbarch.org The Board office phone number is 984-328-1161.
 Please leave a message and your call will be returned ASAP.

 For questions related to Continuing Education and Firm Registration, contact Tyler Barrick at firstname.lastname@example.org

 For all other questions regarding individual licensure or general information contact Julie Piatek at email@example.com

 Inquiries related to official complaints, rules or laws or from Building Code Officials should be directed to Cathe Evans.

 Thank you for your understanding and cooperation during this crisis.